Shock video comes back to haunt Donald Trump as he insists he's not racist

 "Thank God that's not the test of whether or not people have rights in this country, whether or nor they pass your look test," he said.

-Mr Miller continued to attack Mr Trump's remarks, saying they echo similar sentiments expressed in American history.
+Miller continued to attack Trump's remarks, saying they echo similar sentiments expressed in American history.

 "You know where we've heard this discussion before?
 'They don't look Jewish to me.
 They don't look Indian to me.
 They don't look Italian to me'.
 That was the test for whether people could go into business or not, whether they could get a bank loan.
 'You're too black, you're not black enough'."